xuwentao93/editor/README.md

 6. selection.

-7. command + z(I want to use array to record every text list and cursor).
+7. command + Z(I want to use array to record every text list and cursor).

-8. double click to select word.
+8. toggle text list to view.

-9. toggle text list to view.
+9. command + A.

 current task:
 1. use algorithm to improve optimization.